 To be called tequila, it must be made from blue Weber agave plants, produced and bottled in the state of Jalisco (or limited regions in four other Mexican states), and adhere to certain rules.
 Look for tequilas that are pure 100 percent blue Weber.
 Categories include blanco or plata, which is unaged or aged less than two months; joven or gold; reposado, aged two to 11 months; añejo, aged at least a year; and extra-añejo, aged at least three years.

 I embarked on my tequila-loving path with a trip to Mexico 20 years ago, where I was introduced to premium tequilas meant to be sipped and savored.
-Here are five distinctive tequilas to seek out, and where you can enjoy them.
+Here are five distinctive tequilas to taste in Scottsdale, and where you can enjoy them.

 Single Estate Tequila Ocho spotlights terroir with hand-numbered bottles specifying from which field the agaves were harvested.
 For an insider’s tip, ask for Thomas Burris’ off-menu creation at Fat Ox for a beautiful union of Ocho Plata combined with Yellow Chartreuse, Arizona honey and blackberry simple syrup, and lemon juice, delicately crowned with an egg white foam scented with elderflower liqueur.